puppetlabs/iac/README.md

+> 🏠 We've moved!
+Keep up with the latest developments on our new [micro-site](http://pup.pt/cat)!

 # the public Infrastructure Automation Content Team page

 This repo hosts the source for the [Infrastructure Automation Content Team's page](https://puppetlabs.github.io/iac/).